mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/mobile/md/intune-1.md

 - Azure Active Directory (AD) groups to provide compatibility across all your Azure applications
 - Support for most modern web browsers

+## The Intune App SDK

+-  Available for both iOS and Android, enables your app to support **Intune app protection policies**.

+-  When your mobile app has app protection policies applied to it, it can be managed by Intune and is recognized by Intune as a **managed app**

+- After your app becomes Intune-managed app, IT administrators can deploy these policies to protect their corporate data within the mobile app.

+- Can be used to customize your mobile app behavior to support features that require your app participation

+### App protection features

+- Control users’ ability to move corporate files
+    - IT administrators can control where work **data** in the app can be moved.
+For instance, they can deploy a policy that disables the app from backing up corporate data to the cloud.

+- Configure clipboard restrictions
+    - IT administrators can configure the clipboard behavior in Intune-managed apps.
+For instance, they can deploy a policy to prevent end users from cutting or copying data from the app and pasting into an unmanaged, personal app.

+- Enforce encryption on saved data
+    - IT administrators can enforce a policy that ensures that data saved to the device by the app is encrypted.

+- Remotely wipe corporate data
+    - IT administrators can remotely wipe corporate data from an Intune-managed app.
+This feature is identity-based and will only delete the files associated with the corporate identity of the end user.

+- Enforce the use of a managed browser
+    - IT administrators can force web links in the app to be opened with the Intune Managed Browser app.
+This functionality ensures that links that appear in a corporate environment are kept within the domain of Intune-managed apps.

+- Enforce a PIN policy
+    - IT administrators can require users to sign in with their work account to access the app.
+    - The Intune App SDK uses Azure Active Directory (Identity Provider) to provide a single sign-on (SSO)experience, where the credentials, once entered, are reused for subsequent logins.
+- Check device health and compliance
+    - IT administrators can a check the health of the device and its compliance with Intune policies before end-users access the app.
+    - On iOS, this policy checks if the device has been jailbroken.
+On Android, this policy checks if the device has been rooted.

+- Support multi-identity
+    -  Enables coexistence of policy-managed (corporate) and unmanaged (personal) accounts in a single app.
+    - The multi-identity feature helps solve the data protection problem that organizations face with store apps that support **both personal and work accounts**.
+    - For example, many users configure both corporate and personal email accounts in the Office mobile apps for iOS and Android.
+When a user accesses data with their corporate account, the IT administrator must be confident that app protection policy will be applied.
+However, when a user is accessing a personal email account, that data should be outside of the IT administrator's control.
+The Intune App SDK achieves this by targeting the app protection policy to only the corporate identity in the app.

+## Intune App Wrapping Tool for iOS

+- Use the  Intune App Wrapping Tool for iOS to enable Intune app protection policies for **in-house iOS apps** without changing the code of the app itself.

+- Creates a wrapper around an app
+- Once an app is processed, you can change the app's functionality by deploying app protection policies to it.

+## For Apps to be released in public app store

+- If your app will be released to a public app store, like the Apple App Store or Google Play:
+    - You must first register your app with Microsoft Intune and agree to the registration terms.
+IT administrators can then apply an app protection policy to the managed app, which will be listed as an Intune protected partner app.